Reinventing Comics: Summary

 As promised in the book, McCloud has offered annotations, addenda and his further-developing thoughts about the future of comics on his website.
-In particular, he considers his webcomic I Can't Stop Thinking to be a continuation of Reinventing Comics, though he has continued to write about the future of comics in many different forms, as he acknowledges Reinventing Comics is "a product of its time".
+In particular, he considered his 2000–2001 webcomic, I Can't Stop Thinking, to be a continuation of Reinventing Comics, though he has continued to write about the future of comics in many different forms, as he acknowledges Reinventing Comics is "a product of its time".

 Development

 McCloud drew Reinventing Comics digitally, using a small Wacom tablet.
 Because of the low power of the machine he was using, McCloud had a difficult time working on the book.
 In an interview with Joe Zabel, McCloud stated that he was so eager to get to the second half of the book that he rushed through the first portion.

 A revised version of Reinventing Comics was released in 2009.
 Here, McCloud cited various successful webcomics that pushed the envelope, such as Daniel Merlin Goodbrey's work with the "Tarquin Engine" and Drew Weing's Pup Contemplates the Heat Death of the Universe.

-Fantagraphics Books Inc. editor and publisher Gary Groth wrote a critique of Reinventing Comics in 2001.